smigalni/NamespaceFixer/README.md

 ```

-Use Source Controll for your solution before run analyze.
+Use Source Control for your solution before run analyze.